7 year-old’s wish to see Taylor Swift in concert

 “Since April, she has been in the hospital four times with two surgeries,” said Kayla Buckowitz, Alma’s mother. “… It’s really hard just to see her have to go through so much.”

-The 7 year-old has been in and out of hospital rooms since she was born.
+The seven-year-old has been in and out of hospital rooms since she was born.
 She also lives with hydrocephalus and epilepsy.
 Buckowitz says Alma has probably had around 10 surgeries in her young life.
 Her first surgery happened while she was still in the womb.

 Through it all, there’s been one constant: Alma’s love for music superstar Taylor Swift.
 She says she loves to sing Taylor’s hits everywhere, from home to her hospital bed.